 3D Gun Designer, Arrested For Alleged Sexual Assault Of A Minor, Freed On Bail

-Cody Wilson, the founder of a company that produces designs for 3D printed guns, who stands accused of sexually assaulting a minor, walked out of the Harris County Jail in Houston on Sunday with a smile.
+Cody Wilson, who stands accused of sexually assaulting a minor, walked out of the Harris County Jail in Houston on Sunday with a smile.

-The 30-year-old was arrested at a hotel in Taipei, Taiwan, on Friday and flown to Texas overnight, according to KHOU.
+The 30-year-old, who founded a company that produces designs for 3D printed guns, was arrested at a hotel in Taipei, Taiwan, on Friday and flown to Texas overnight, according to KHOU.

 But by Sunday evening, Wilson had posted a $150,000 bond.
 Video footage showed him leaving the jail in a black hoodie, as a man used a cloth to shield Wilson's face from cameras.
 Then he was whisked away by a waiting car.